lacchain/lacchain-dns/README.md

 # Introduction

 LACChain DNS is a Decentralized Name Service that helps to maintain a registry of verified entities through a set of certificates issued by Certification Authorities (CA) associated with a DID (ethr).
-Certificates that are used to register and validate the entity in an Ethereum-based smart contract called DNSRegistry.
+Certificates will be used to register and validate the entity in an Ethereum Smart contract, which we called: **DNSRegistry**.

 LACChain DNS also provides a Decentralized Application (DApp) to control the entities registered in the DNSRegistry (listing, registration and revocation).
 As well as, a smart contract in solidity, which is based on the OpenZepellin standard for upgradeable contracts.